If Chemicals in Shampoos Are Harmful, How Are They Legal?

-Parabens are essentially used as chemical preservatives in a wide variety of products, not only our shampoos.
-Everything from food, beauty and drugs that we may use on a regular basis may contain a large amount of these chemical additives as a mean of strengthening their antibacterial properties as well as lengthening the overall shelf-life of the product(s).
+Parabens are used as chemical preservatives in a wide variety of products, not just our shampoos.
+Things that we use on a regular basis, like food and drugs, may contain a large amount of these chemical additives.
+This is because using these chemicals is a mean of strengthening their antibacterial; properties and lengthening the overall shelf life of the product.

 However, little is really known about the actual anti-bacterial effects of parabens and research has shown that they may have strong carcinogenic properties – which ultimately leads to the formation of cancer with consistent and regular use over a long period of time.